dayseanm04/network/CCNA/VLAN-Intro-Lab/configs/router-config.md

-# Router Configuration – VLAN Lab
+# Router Configuration – VLAN intro Lab

 ## 📘 Overview
 This file provides the IP addressing details and router configuration for VLANs 10, 20, and 30 used in the VLAN Intro Lab.